 - Buffet vs. plated vs. family style dinner

-For more decor inspiration, follow our Indian Wedding Decor, Pinterest board.
+Follow our Indian Wedding Decor, Pinterest board.

+Reception decor decisions at Indian weddings is a detailed guide for couples that are starting to plan their wedding.
+This guide provides a framework for decision making.
 There are several considerations to think about while designing your Indian wedding ceremony and reception.
 Use this guide as well as the links to other guides throughout this article, to help you decide on how you want it your reception look, the experience you want your guests to have, how much you want to spend and what trade offs to make.